 ARRT certification and completion of prerequisites are required to enter this online program.

-The career outlook for radiation sciences graduates is excellent and the majority of students are employed soon after graduation.
+The career outlook for radiation sciences graduates is excellent and most students are employed soon after graduation.
 Graduates generally find jobs in hospitals, clinics, imaging centers, and physicians’ offices.
 A BS degree is required for most radiology management, sales, applications, and education jobs.

 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.

-The Office of Admissions and the Office of Student Financial Aid are great resources for students seeking scholarships.
+The Office of Admissions and the Office of Student Financial Aid have great resources for students seeking scholarships.

-The components to the RT to BS Online Radiation Sciences program are: prerequisite course work, including the ARRT(R) certification; online course work in breast imaging (BI), cardiovascular interventional (CVI), computed tomography (CT) or magnetic resonance imaging (MRI); and online advanced course work in statistics and management/leadership.
+The components to the RT to BS Online Radiation Sciences program are: prerequisite course work, including the ARRT(R), (T), or (N)certification, or NMTCB; online course work in breast imaging (BI), cardiovascular interventional (CVI), computed tomography (CT) and/or magnetic resonance imaging (MRI).

 Prerequisite course work includes completing GE CLAS Core requirements, including the required courses for radiation sciences, as outlined in Radiation Sciences RT-BS in the UI General Catalog.
-Prerequisite course work and the radiologic technology program may be completed at another academic institution.
+Prerequisite course work and the radiologic technology, radiation therapy, or nuclear medicine program may be completed at another academic institution.
 See Transfer Admissions Requirements.

 Students must complete the final consecutive 30 semester hours through the UI Carver College of Medicine in order the satisfy the residency requirement.